-After reviewing a record, a student has the right to challenge the content of the record as being inaccurate, misleading, or in violation of the student's rights of privacy.
-For purposes of this policy, a student may not challenge the judgment of a grade which has been assigned to his or her performance in a course but may challenge the accuracy of the recording of a grade.
+After reviewing a record, a student has the right to challenge the content of the record as being inaccurate, misleading or in violation of the student's right of privacy.
+A student may not challenge the judgment of a grade which has been assigned to his or her performance in a course under this policy, but may challenge the accuracy of the recording of a grade.